nermine11/Amilcar/README.md

 In the Raspberry Pi Imager select:
 - Device           - Raspberry Pi 5,
 - Operating System - Raspberry Pi OS (64-BIT)
-- Storage          - micro-SD card
+- Storage          - micro-SD card 256 GO minimum

 After flashing, insert the micro-SD into the Raspberry Pi.
 Power ON the Raspberry and connect it to a screen with an HDMI cable, and connect a mouse and a keyboard.